ivan-shaporov/ConvNetRegression/docs/README.md

 This repo contains only the model (ConvNetRegression.py) and the code for training it (trainConvNetRegression.py).

-The code for reading the sensors, storing the values, downloading the values back, cleaning the data, running a file with the validation data through the model and building the prediction plot above is not included.
+The code for reading the sensors, storing the values, downloading the values back, cleaning the data, running a file with the validation data through the model and building the prediction plot above, is not included.